AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed donor list.
 * The index **must be a positive whole number** 1, 2, 3, …​
 * DONATION_DATE must be in the *dd-MM-yyyy* format and not in the future.
-* DONATION_DATE must also be such that the donor is eligible to donate blood on the DONATION_DATE.
+* The donor must be eligible to donate blood on the specified DONATION_DATE.
 The criteria for eligibility can be found [here](#eligibility-criteria).
 * BLOOD_VOLUME **must be a positive whole number** strictly **less than 500** (in milliliters).